 This site has an example event generator and an example event consumer for visualizing how the spec works.
 Visit the consumer and create a event signal URL, cut and paste it into the event generator, and start playing.

-The Evented API specification was developed by Sam Curren and Phil Windley of Kynetx.
+The Evented API specification was developed by Sam Curren and Phil Windley iq options log in of Kynetx.
 Kynetx supports the Evented API, but the specification is independent and does not rely on any proprietary technology.